Paulsky/filter-order-history/README.txt

 === Filterable order fields ===

-The plugin supports filtering by comprehensive order information:
+The plugin supports filtering by different order fields:

 * **Order information** such as status, order number, currency, and key dates (created, modified, completed, paid)
 * **Billing information** such as customer name, company, contact details, and complete address information